-UPDATED with Kaspersky Lab antitrust complaint against Apple.
+UPDATED with addition of YouTube search blocking and search history.
 This review was originally published Feb.
 14, 2019.

 Kaspersky Lab is one of several antivirus companies that have recently added stand-alone parental-control services to their portfolios, and this one's a winner among affordable options.